 This cut corner square painite shows deep red/brownish orange pleochroism.
 0.75 cts, Myanmar, 2005 find.
 Photo by Allyce Kosnar. © Kosnar Gem Co.
 Used with permission.

-Although painites have a hardness of 8, great brilliance, and attractive red colors, they present some challenges for gem cutters.
+With a hardness of 8, great brilliance, and attractive red colors, painites would make beautiful jewelry stones.
+However, they present some challenges for gem cutters.
 Even gem-quality rough is typically highly included and fractured.
 As a result, faceters tend to cut these gems small and shallow, which can impair their brilliance.

 Although new finds of painite have produced very heavily included and fractured rough, an expert gem cutter can still bring out the beauty of this rare material.
 Very dark brown, rectangle step-cut painite and rough.
 The faceted gem weighs 0.75 cts and measures 3.7 x 6.8 mm. © The Gem Trader.
 Used with permission.